 Crabapple trees (Malus spp.) create a showy display throughout much of the year.
-In the spring they explode with fragrant blooms that cover the trees for up to two weeks.
-In the late summer and fall the leaves change color, and these trees develop an abundance of small crabapples that can be left for wildlife to enjoy or harvested for home use.
-For those choosing to harvest the fruit, proper timing can insure that you get the most from your crabapple tree.
+In the spring, they explode with fragrant blooms that cover the trees for up to two weeks.
+In the late summer and fall, the leaves change color, and the trees develop an abundance of small crabapples that can be left for wildlife to enjoy or harvested for home use.
+If you harvest the fruit, proper timing helps you get the most from your crabapple tree.

 Crabapple Tree Fruit Basics

 Crabapples and apples are essentially the same fruit; the only real distinction is the size.
 Crabapples are 2 inches or less in diameter; apples are larger than 2 inches.
 Crabapples typically thrive in U.S. Department of Agriculture plant hardiness zones 4 to 8, but some, such as Malus "Rescue," can handle the conditions in USDA zone 1.

 Check the Seeds

 One of the best ways to tell if crabapples are ripe is to cut a few in half and look at the seeds.
-A ripe crabapple will normally have dark brown seeds.
-If it is not ripe, the seeds will be lighter in color and may look beige, greenish or white.
-In a few cases the seeds may remain light, so it's best to use more than just this one method to determine ripeness.
+A ripe crabapple normally has dark brown seeds.
+If it's not ripe, the seeds are lighter in color and may look beige, greenish or white.
+In a few cases, the seeds may remain light, so it's best to use more than just this one method to determine ripeness of crabapple tree fruit.

 Look for Coloring When Ripe

 Many, such as Malus "Camzam" Camelot are varying shades of red, but others like Malus "Trailman" are mottled with green.
 Both of these varieties grow best in USDA zones 4 to 8.
 Some may even be solid green, like Malus "Norhey," which grows in USDA zones 1 through 8.
 With at least 1,000 different varieties of crabapples to choose from, you may need to wait and see what color your crabapples turn if you don't know which type you have.